diamino/picoice_demo/README.md

 ## Micropython

 The micropython folder contains modules to use the ICE FPGA on the Pico-ICE in combination with MicroPython running on the RP2040.
-Load all the modules on the RP2040 (exclude `send_bitstream.py`).
-Make sure to rename `pico-ice.py` to `main.py`.
-This will put the Pico-ICE in configuration mode on power-on.
+When you have MicroPython installed on the RP2040 of the Pico-ICE upload all the modules in the `device` folder to the RP2040.
+The included `main.py` will put the Pico-ICE in configuration mode on power-on.
 By default the RP2040 stays in an infinite configuration loop.
-To enable normal boot after a certain time-out change the `NORMAL_BOOT_ENABLE` and `BOOT_WAIT` constants in `pico-ice.py`.
+To enable normal boot after a certain time-out change the `NORMAL_BOOT_ENABLE` and `BOOT_WAIT` constants in `main.py`.

-The Makefiles in the VHDL examples contain a target `make cram_upy` to load the bitstream into CRAM at the end of the make process using the `send_bitstream.py` script.
+The Makefiles in the VHDL examples contain targets `make cram_upy` and `make prog_upy` to load the bitstream into CRAM or Flash respectively at the end of the make process using the `send_bitstream.py` script.
 This script requires the `pyserial` package to be installed (`pip install pyserial`).

 ## Components of the `blinky_uart` example
  * UART - Sends data from ROM when data is received.